oozemon/predictionValidation/README.md

 #APPROACH:
-The basic approach to this problem consisted of a few basic steps:
+The basic approach to this problem consisted of a few steps:

 1.)
 Parse the incoming data from the actual.txt file and place the values into a LinkedHashMap with the <K,V> format where the key was a concatenated value of the time and symbol